MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/experimentation-setup.md

 [ ![Experimentation user journey - Setup](./media/experimentation_setup.svg) ](./media/experimentation_setup.svg#lightbox)

+After you [define a hypothesis and determine what success metrics you want to use](experimentation-identify.md), you'll need to set up your experiment in the third-party service.

 ## Set up your experiment in the third-party service
-After you define a hypothesis and determine what success metrics you want to use as described in the [Identify a hypothesis and determine metrics for an experiment](experimentation-identify.md) topic, you'll need to set up your experiment.
 By now you should have chosen and installed a third-party service to run and monitor your experiment, and set up an experimentation connector.
 These prerequisites are listed in the [Experimentation in Dynamics 365 Commerce](experimentation-overview.md) topic.

 Follow the steps required to create your experiment in the third-party service.
 The steps will vary from service to service, but the end result will be an experiment with a set of variations to be published live on your e-Commerce website.
 If the connector is configured properly, the complete list of experiments you set up in the third-party service will surface in site builder within about 5 minutes.